Languages of India: Developmental works

-In the age of technological advancements, the Google Translate supports the following Indian languages: Bengali, Gujarati, Hindi, Kannada, Malayalam, Marathi, Meiteilon (Manipuri) (in Meitei script), Odia, Punjabi (in Gurmukhi script), Sanskrit, Tamil, Telugu, Urdu.
+In the age of technological advancements, the Google Translate supports the following Indian languages: Bengali, Bhojpuri, Gujarati, Hindi, Kannada, Maithili, Malayalam, Marathi, Meiteilon (Manipuri) (in Meitei script), Odia, Punjabi (in Gurmukhi script), Santali (Ol Chiki script), Sanskrit, Tamil, Telugu, Urdu.

 Meitei (Manipuri)

-On the 4 September 2013, the Directorate of Language Planning and Implementation was established for the development and the promotion of Meitei language (officially called Manipuri language) and the Meitei script (Manipuri script) in Manipur.
+On 4 September 2013, the Directorate of Language Planning and Implementation (DLPI) was established for the development and the promotion of Meitei language (officially called Manipuri language) and the Meitei script (Manipuri script) in Manipur.

+The Manipuri Sahitya Parishad is given annual financial support of ₹500000 by the Government of Manipur.